thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/enrichment-nodes.md

 ---

-Enrichment Nodes are used for adding additional data into incoming Message.
+Enrichment Nodes are used to update meta-data of the incoming Message.

 * TOC
 {:toc}